thomaswxu/11-767-Team-DST/labs/lab0-setup/lab0-setup.md

 7. Did you have any trouble getting this running?
 If so, describe what difficulties you ran into, and how you tried to resolve them.

-Camera wasn't working
-had to replug into connector
+Camera wasn't being detected.
+We had to replug it into the connector, and were successful in locking the CSI latch properly.
-had to downgrade numpy version
-Downgrading numpy to 1.19.4 (was causing the illegal core dump) error
+Had to downgrade numpy to 1.19.4 as it was causing the illegal core dump error.

-got opencv... .whl file from Slack
-Did not detect face because mask
-Changed default sound device from sound package in capture_audio.py
+Changed default sound device for the sounddevice package in capture_audio.py

+Got opencv working with the .whl file shared on Slack.
+Couldn't detect faces with a face mask, but it worked perfectly without a mask on.